codewithRakshita/healthcare-ml-project/README.md

 # 🏥 AI Gender-Based Healthcare Prediction System

-## 📌 Project Description
+## 📌 Overview

-This project is a Machine Learning-based healthcare system that predicts disease risk based on patient health data.
+This project is a Machine Learning-based healthcare system that predicts disease risk based on user health data.

-It provides **gender-specific predictions and personalized health advice** using AI.
+It provides **gender-specific predictions and personalized health advice**, making it more realistic and useful.

 ---

+## 🎯 Problem Statement

+Many healthcare prediction systems are generic and do not consider gender-specific differences.

+This project solves that by providing:

+* Customized inputs
+* Personalized predictions
+* Tailored health advice

+---

 ## 🚀 Features

-* 👨‍⚕️ Gender-based health analysis
+* 👨‍⚕️ Gender-based health prediction
-* 🩺 Diabetes risk prediction
+* 🩺 Diabetes risk detection using ML
 * 📊 Health parameter visualization
-* 💡 Personalized health suggestions
+* 💡 Personalized health recommendations
-* 🌐 Interactive web app using Streamlit
+* 🌐 Interactive web interface using Streamlit

 ---

-## 🛠️ Technologies Used
+## 🛠️ Tech Stack

 * Python
 * Pandas, NumPy